Table of Contents

 AutoMap at different levels

-AutoMap can be applied at three different levels in a projection:
+AutoMap is enabled by default at the top level and can be controlled at three different levels in a projection:

 public void Define(IProjectionBuilderFor<Account> builder) => builder